-More then 1200 tennis elbows have been treated, over 60% of the patients recovered fully
+More than 3500 tennis elbows have been treated, over 70% of the patients recovered fully

 THE STANDARD METHOD FOR THE TREATMENT

 Tennis elbow (epicondylitis lateralis) is the most common orthopedic condition.
 Worldwide, 2% of the population suffer annually from tennis elbow and it is common for the disorder to occur between the fortieth and fiftieth years of life.
 Research has shown that as many as 10% of this age group suffer considerably from tennis elbow annually.